duanenewman/duanenewman.net/content/speaking/_index.md

 ---

-I am available to speak at your conference or user group on topics based on C# (with an emphasis on Xamarin, mobile, WPF, and IoT), and DevOps.
+I am available to speak at your conference or user group on topics based on C# (with an emphasis on WPF, unit testing, and  mobile), and DevOps.
 I have spoken at several events and would be happy to speak at yours.
 If you have a specific topic related to my areas of focus that you would like me to speak about then please let me know, I’d be happy to put together a presentation that meets your groups needs.
 Check out my upcoming schedule and past speaking engagements below.

 # Current Topics